Subnatural-linewidth fluorescent single photons: Subnatural-linewidth single photons

-Therefore, the emitter in Fig.~\ref{fig-Lambdalevel}(a) can be equivalent to a two-level system driven by a coherent field as shown in Fig.~\ref{fig-Lambdalevel}(b).
-The equivalent decay $|g\rangle\rightarrow|a\rangle$ corresponds to a two-photon process in the original level system where the emitter absorbs the first photon by the transition $|g\rangle\leftrightarrow|e\rangle$ driven by the laser, and subsequently emits the second photon by the spontaneous decay $|e\rangle\rightarrow|a\rangle$.
-Remarkably, different from the conventional two-level system, the decay rate of the equivalent two-level system is determined by the ratio of the intensity of laser to the natural linewidth of emitter and therefore can be set artificially, which may have potential applications in extensive quantum technology fields.
+Therefore, the emitter in Fig.~\ref{Fig-1}(a) can be regarded as an effective two-level system driven by a coherent field as shown in Fig.~\ref{Fig-1}(b).
+The effective decay $|g\rangle\rightarrow|a\rangle$ corresponds to a two-photon process in the original level system, where the emitter absorbs the first photon by the transition $|g\rangle\rightarrow|e\rangle$ driven by the laser, and subsequently emits the second photon by the spontaneous decay $|e\rangle\rightarrow|a\rangle$.
+Remarkably, different from the normal two-level system, the linewidth of the effective two-level system is determined by the ratio of the laser intensity to the emitter's natural linewidth and thus can be set artificially.